pmijakovic222/Contact-book/README.md

 ## Plans

-add executable file so you do not need to have python
+add executable file so you do not need to have python - DONE

 make GUI - this is a bigger plan but I will work on it